marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 #### Too Many Moving Parts (Plugin-arrhea)

 There are way too many moving parts in a typical WordPress site.
 These moving parts change all the time.
 E.g. WordPress versions, **PHP** versions, plugin updates, and theme upgrades.
 Most of my clients install too many plugins.
 For example, one of my clients has **over 50 plugins**.
-They don't even know which plugins they really need, and most of them are outdated (one hasn't been supported for 6 years--no joke).
+They don't even know which plugins they really need, and most of them are outdated (one hasn't been supported for 6 years–no joke).
 I'm trying to get it down to high thirties, low forties (still too high for my liking).
 Auditing and pruning plugins is not easy.
 And, that's putting it lightly.
 It's been a work in progress for weeks and we're not done yet.
 I've only managed to prune about a dozen so far.
 Every WordPress developer knows having too many plugins is a **security risk** and performance killer.

 #### Uncontrollable Page Bloat